xebialabs-community/xld-skytap-plugin/README.md

 #### Create an XL Deploy Environment - Provisioning Package

-Create an XL Deploy Environment to which the skytap.EnvironmentSpec Provisioning Package will be deplyed.
+Create an XL Deploy Environment to which the skytap.EnvironmentSpec Provisioning Package will be deployed.
 Add the skytap.Server you created as a member container.

 ![Skytap_Environment_skytap](images/Environment_skytap.png)